SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

         rs.getDouble("price"));
 ~~~

 Now we are ready to create the methods that are used in the test.
-Let's start with the `readAll()`.
+Let\'s start with the `readAll()`.
 It should return a `List<Product>` and then we can write the query as `SELECT * FROM catalog` and use the rowMapper to map that into `Product` objects.
-Our method should look like this (click to add it):
+Our method should look like this:

 ~~~java
 public List<Product> readAll() {